-Operating in conjunction with a home’s existing heating system, air source heat pumps work by absorbing heat from the outside air.
+Operating in conjunction with a home’s existing heating system, air source heat pumps work by absorbing the natural heat from the outside air.

-Capable of extracting heat from the air even when the temperature outside is as low as minus 15° C, heat pumps can deliver heat at lower temperatures over much longer periods, unlike traditional gas or oil boilers.
+Air source heat pumps are capable of extracting heat from the air even when the temperature outside is as low as -15°C, so they will work all year round (although most efficiently in summer).
+Heat pumps are best at delivering heat at lower temperatures than a traditional gas or oil boiler, but over much longer periods.

 Air-to-water – these types of systems work with your wet central heating system and are particularly good for underfloor heating systems or larger radiators, due to the low heat released over long periods.